 - 7.1.
-Where there are long-lasting difficulties, staff, in liaison with the SENDCo and parents, will consider whether the child might have Special Educational Needs (SEN).
-A pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
+Where there are long-lasting difficulties, staff, in liaison with the SENDCo and parents, will consider whether the child might have Special Educational Needs (SEND).
+A pupil has SEND where their learning difficulty or disability calls for special educational provision, namely provision that is different from or additional to that normally available to pupils of the same age.
 It may be necessary to carry out an assessment.
-A decision on whether to make SEN provision will be taken after considering all the information which can be gathered from within the school about a child's progress, alongside expectations of progress.
-This will include: - Class records from previous years, including those from other schools if available. - Observations across the school day or in lessons. - Baseline assessments, records of achievement and/or observations of the child's behaviour. - Notes about consultations with parents including views on the child's health and development, perceptions of their performance and progress, the child's behaviour at home, other factors contributing to any difficulty and/or how they feel the school can help. - The child's view of his/her strengths and weaknesses. - Information from outside agencies. - 7.2.
-Where necessary the School may ask the parents to draw on specialised assessments from outside agencies and professionals, for example, an Educational Psychologist, Speech and Language Therapist, Occupational Therapist or Physiotherapist.
-The SENDCo will work closely with all specialists involved and include their suggestions in the Individual Provision Map, which encapsulates termly targets and are reviewed collaboratively and triangulated with parents.
+A decision on whether to make SEN provision will be taken after considering all the information which can be gathered from within the school about a child's progress, alongside expectations of progress and in consultation with parents.
+This will include: - Class records from previous years, including those from other schools if available. - Observations across the school day or in lessons. - Baseline assessments, records of achievement and/or observations of the child's behaviour. - Notes about consultations with parents including views on the child's health and development, perceptions of their performance and progress, the child's behaviour at home, other factors contributing to any difficulty and/or how they feel the school can help. - The child's view of his/her strengths and weaknesses. - Information from outside agencies. - Parent sharing relevant insights and information. - 7.2.
+Where necessary the school may ask the parents to draw on specialised assessments from outside agencies and professionals, for example, an Educational Psychologist, Speech and Language Therapist, Occupational Therapist or Physiotherapist.
+The SENDCo will work closely with all specialists involved and include their recommendations in their Individual Provision Map, which encapsulates termly targets and are reviewed collaboratively and triangulated with parents.
 As a result of the assessment the child may be offered extra support from the Learning Support Teacher or Teaching Assistant in the form of 1:1 support.
-With the help of the Class Teacher, the SENDCo, parents/carers and child (if appropriate) we will draw up the child's Individual Targets outlining the desired outcomes for the child.
-The key elements of the Plan should consist of:
+With the help of the Class Teacher, the SENDCo, parents/carers and child (if appropriate), we will draw up the pupil's Individual Targets outlining the desired outcomes for the child.
+The key elements of the Plan should consist of: - Targets agreed upon by parents, class teacher and pupil (where appropriate) - Targets listed should be Specific, Measurable, Achievable, Relevant and Time-bound (SMART) - Specific strategies or resources needed - Specific programmes of work, activities and resources will be recorded - The frequency, duration and type of extra support the child will receive - Review date - Parental involvement parents will be consulted at every appropriate stage

-- Targets agreed upon by parents, class teacher and pupil(where appropriate) - Targets listed should be Specific, Measurable, Achievable, Relevant and Time-bound (SMART) - Specific strategies or resources needed - Specific programmes of work, activities and resources will be recorded - The frequency, duration and type of extra support the child will receive - Review date - Parental involvement parents will be consulted at every appropriate stage - The School may consult with Westminster Early Years Intervention Team for advice if the child is in the Early Years Foundation Stage. - 7.3.
-A regular review of pupil progress will take place & parents will be involved when necessary.
-Individual Targets will only record that which is additional to and different from the differentiated curriculum plan. - 7.4.
-Parents and children (if appropriate) will be involved in the review, informed of progress and if outcomes have been achieved. - 7.5.
-If, following the Assess, Plan, Do, Review system, the child is deemed to have made the desired progress he/she will move back to Monitoring.
+- The school may consult with Westminster Early Years Intervention Team for advice if the child is in the Early Years Foundation Stage. - 7.3.
+A regular review of pupil progress will take place & parents will be involved in a collaborative meeting.
+Individual Targets will only record that which is additional to and different from the adaptive curriculum plan. - 7.4.
+Parents and children (if appropriate) will be involved in the review, informed of progress and if outcomes have been achieved are ongoing or will be changed. - 7.5.
+If, following the Assess, Plan, Do, Review process, the pupil to hasv made appropriate progress he/she will move to a monitoring status.
 If the review finds that this is not the case then strategies and targets should be adapted or changed, depending on how effective they have been in achieving the agreed outcomes.
-The targets will be shared and reviewed termly as Individual Provision Maps.
-The child will remain on SEN Support.
+The targets will be shared and reviewed at regular intervals as Individual Provision Maps.
+The child will remain on the SEND register as monitored (M).